-There's no question about it—one of the most important parts of any car project is choosing the right set of wheels.
+There's no question about it — one of the most important parts of any classic car project is choosing the right set of wheels.
 First of all, you've got to pick the right style.
-Do you want vintage rally wheels, classic mag five-spokes, or something more aggressive and modern?
-Then, you've got to select the right size, and make sure they'll fit properly on your vehicle.
-However, there's one more crucial point to consider before making your decision—wheel weight.
+Do you want vintage rallye wheels, classic mag five-spokes, or something more aggressive and modern?
+Then, you've got to select the right bolt pattern and size, and make sure the offset and backspacing are correct for your vehicle.
+However, there's one more crucial point to consider before making your decision — wheel weight.
+A set of lightweight wheels can noticeably improve your car's performance.

 You may be asking, why does wheel weight matter?
 Isn't it the same as weight anywhere else on the car?
 Well, if you ask an engineer, they'll tell you about something called unsprung weight.
-In a nutshell, this type of weight has a much greater effect on a car's handling, ride, and performance than ordinary static weight.
-Read on, and we'll explain why.
+In a nutshell, this type of weight has a much greater effect on a car's than ordinary static weight.

 What is Unsprung Weight?